Emanuel Zünd

-Emanuel Zünd (born 29 December 2004) is a Liechtenstein football player who plays as a left winger for Swiss amateur club Meyrin FC and the Liechtenstein national team.
+Emanuel Stefan Zünd (born 29 December 2004) is a Liechtenstein football player who plays as a left winger for Swiss 1.
+Liga Classic club SV Muttenz and the Liechtenstein national team.

+Club career

+He came up through the youth ranks at Ruggell and then Vaduz.
+On August 3, 2023, he transferred to Signal, where he made his first-team debut on August 26.
+After making six appearances during the winter transfer window, he moved to Veyrier, where he scored three goals in 13 appearances.
+The following season, he played for Meyrin in the 1.
+Liga Classic, before moving on to SV Muttenz in 2026.

 International career

 Zünd made his debut for the Liechtenstein national team on 5 September 2024 in a Nations League game against San Marino at the San Marino Stadium.
 He started and played 63 minutes, as San Marino won 1–0.
 That was first ever competitive victory in San Marino's national team history.